A Spectral Multiplier Theorem associated with a Schr\"odinger Operator

-where $1<p\leq 5$, for the potential class $\mathcal{K}_0$.
-However, if one tries to show LWP by a contraction mapping argument \cite{C,Tao1}, one will realize there is a subtle problem, mainly because the linear propagator $e^{-itH}$ does not commute with the differential operators from the Sobolev norms.
+assuming that $V$ satisfies the conditions in Proposition \ref{prop:StrichartzEstimate}.
+However, if one tries to show local well-posedness by the standard contraction mapping argument as in \cite{C,Tao1}, one will realize that there is a subtle problem, mainly because the linear propagator $e^{-itH}$ does not commute with the differential operators from the Sobolev norms.

-In the energy-subcritical case $(1<p<5$), this problem can be solved by the \textit{norm equivalence} between two inhomogeneous Sobolev norms \cite[Lemma 3.2]{H2}: \begin{lemma}[Norm equivalence: inhomogeneous case \cite{H2}] If $V\in\mathcal{K}_0\cap L^{3/2,\infty}$, then there exists $a\gg1$ such that for $0\leq s\leq 2$ and $1<r<\frac{3}{s}$,